shorman001/Online-Multilingual-Chat-System/README.md

 pip install azure-ai-textanalytics
 pip install matplotlib
 pip install azure-cognitiveservices-vision-computervision

-                    Adding a Python library in Pycharm.
 To make sure that all Python libraries have been installed successfully, all these libraries should appear in the project’s python interpreter.
-The following figure  shows that all Python libraries have been installed successfully.

- All Python libraries that  have been installed successfully.

 Setting up Azure
 Azure services -- translate service and text analytics service--  have been used in this project by including Azure’s keys in the code.
 Getting the Azure’s keys can be done by creating an account on the Azure portal, adding a resource, searching the marketplace, and creating.
 After the creation of the service, its API key and the endpoint will be offered.
-Figure 12 shows the API key and endpoint for one of Azure’s services.

-Figure 12:  API key and endpoint for one of Azure services.

 Setting up Pusher
 The first step here will be to get a Pusher Channels application.
 We need the application credentials for our real time messaging to work.
 Go to the Pusher website and create an account.
 After creating an account, you should create a new application.
-Follow the application creation wizard and then you should be given your application credentials, we will use this later in the project:
+Follow the application creation wizard and then you should be given your application credentials.
 There’s one more thing we need to do here on this dashboard; because we will directly be triggering the message events on the client side of the application, we need to turn on a special feature that is turned off by default for security reasons.
 To learn more about triggering events on the client side, you can read the documentation here.
-On the dashboard, click on App settings and scroll to the bottom of the page then select the option that says Enable client events:
+On the dashboard, click on App settings and scroll to the bottom of the page then select the option that says Enable client events.
 Remember to replace the PUSHER_* keys with the keys in your Pusher dashboard in the following files: app.js